ProSep Ltd. was established as a sales and representation company

 A corporate customer with years of experience using ProSep systems throughout the world challenged ProSep to design and build a six-bed ion exchange system that could be shipped and installed in an Asian plant for a competitive price.

-Using ASME standards ProSep designed and built system “break-away” vessel units.
+Using ASME standards ProSep designed and a built system “break-away” vessel units.
 Piping and fittings were built to ASME standards with customer plant connections built to DIN standards.

 Each vessel unit, with piping manifold in place, was shipped in a conventional shipping container.
 Interconnecting piping was color coded and shipped in sub-assemblies for easy connection during installation.
 The system was completely assembled, inspected and tested in the US before break down and shipment to Asia.